Testosterone Therapy for Men

 Low testosterone — clinically called hypogonadism and commonly referred to as "Low T" — is a condition in which the body does not produce enough testosterone to support normal physiological function.
 Testosterone is the primary male sex hormone, produced predominantly in the testes, and it governs far more than libido.
 It regulates muscle mass, bone density, fat distribution, red blood cell production, mood, cognitive function, and cardiovascular health.

 Men's testosterone levels begin a steady decline starting in their late twenties, dropping approximately 1-2% per year after age 30.
 By the time a man reaches his 40s or 50s, the cumulative decline can be substantial.
-Free testosterone — the biologically active fraction — drops even faster, declining roughly 1.3% annually because sex hormone-binding globulin (SHBG) increases with age, binding more testosterone and making it unavailable to tissues.
+Free testosterone — the biologically active fraction — drops even faster, declining roughly 1.3% annually because sex hormone-binding globulin (SHBG) increases with age.

-The numbers are striking: an estimated 25% of men over 30 have clinically low testosterone levels.
+An estimated 25% of men over 30 have clinically low testosterone levels.
 That figure climbs to nearly 40% in men over 45.
-Despite its prevalence, Low T remains dramatically underdiagnosed — research from the Journal of Clinical Endocrinology & Metabolism suggests that fewer than 10% of men with hypogonadism receive treatment.
-This gap exists because symptoms develop gradually, men normalize feeling poorly, and many physicians test only total testosterone (missing the free testosterone picture entirely) or use outdated reference ranges that label a 35-year-old at 320 ng/dL as "normal."
+Despite its prevalence, Low T remains dramatically underdiagnosed — fewer than 10% of men with hypogonadism receive treatment.

 Symptoms of Low Testosterone

 Low T doesn't announce itself with a single unmistakable symptom.
 It's a slow erosion — a gradual accumulation of changes that chip away at your quality of life over months and years.
-Many men don't realize how much they've lost until treatment restores what was missing.
-If you recognize several of the following symptoms, testosterone deficiency may be the underlying cause:
+Learn to recognize the signs of low testosterone in men.

 Physical Symptoms